joanconchax/EU-Employment-Patterns/README.md

 # EU-Employment-Patterns
-Analyzed EU employment patterns across NUTS 2 regions using unsupervised techniques for dimensionality reduction and clustering, deriving insights to support policy-making and economic development strategies.
+This project aims to analyze employment patterns across EU NUTS 2 regions using unsupervised techniques for dimensionality reduction and clustering, deriving insights to support policy-making and economic development strategies.